ruby-china/rails-guides/source/active_record_migrations.md

 ```

 This adds a new foreign key to the `author_id` column of the `articles`
 table.
-The key references the `id` column of the `articles` table.
+The key references the `id` column of the `authors` table.
 If the
 column names can not be derived from the table names, you can use the
 `:column` and `:primary_key` options.